ThePickleGawd/SimWorld-EmToM/README.md

-# SimWorld: A World Simulator for Scaling Photorealistic Multi-Agent Interactions
+# SimWorld: An Open-ended Realistic Simulator for Autonomous Agents in Physical and Social Worlds
 ![Overview](https://github.com/user-attachments/assets/6246ad14-2851-4a51-a534-70f59a40e460)

 **SimWorld** is a simulation platform for developing and evaluating **LLM/VLM-powered** AI agents in complex physical and social environments.